dataguides/dataguides.github.io/_posts/2013-11-13-python-linear-regression.md

 When performing linear regression, we have several assumptions to check:

-1. There is a linear relationship between the independent and dependent variables.
+There is a linear relationship between the independent and dependent variables.
 (The mean of the Y values is accurately modeled by a linear function of the X values)
+{: .notice}

 2. The random error term is assumed to have a normal distribution with a mean of zero.
 3. The random error term is assumed to have a constant variance (also called homoscedasticity)
 4. The errors are independent